Common Questions About Acidic Water

 What is Acidic Water?

-What Causes Acidic Water?
+What Causes Acidic Water Contamination?

-Acidic water is caused by natural processes that begin with rainwater and the soil leading to your well water source.
+Acidic water contamination is caused by natural processes that begin with rainwater and the soil leading to your well water source.

 Rainwater is extremely acidic: when water evaporates, it leaves behind everything the water contains, including minerals, which are called dissolved solids.
 When these dissolved solids are removed from water, the pH is lowered immensely.